Where to stay in Tokyo First time guide to the best hotels

-Picturesque scene of a traditional Japanese pavilion surrounded by greenery and a tranquil pond at Shinjuku Gyoen National Garden
+Picturesque scene of a traditional Japanese pavilion surrounded by greenery and a tranquil pond at Shinjuku Gyoen National Garden in Tokyo

-It’s status as the biggest city in the world, with a population of over 37 millions people, means it can be daunting selecting where you stay.
+This is understandable when you consider Tokyo is the biggest city in the world, with a population of over 37 millions people.
 As the heart of Japan’s culture and commerce, Tokyo offers a unique mix of experiences, from historical sites and shopping districts to world-class dining and entertainment.
-In this article I am going to help focus your accommodation search, maximising the city’s efficient public transportation system, including the iconic Shinkansen bullet trains, ensuring easy access to the areas of this sprawling metropolis that are best suited to you.

-The city boasts a wide range of accommodations, from budget-friendly hostels to some of the finest luxury hotels in the world, like the Park Hyatt Tokyo and the Aman Tokyo.
-Each neighbourhood offers something unique, whether it’s the bustling nightlife of Shinjuku or the traditional charm of Asakusa.
+The sheer size of the city also means it offers a wide range of accommodation, from budget-friendly hostels to some of the finest luxury hotels in the world, like the Park Hyatt Tokyo and the Aman Tokyo.
+This means there really is something for every first time traveller and seasoned visitor, you just need to know where to look!

 Shinjuku